 For most kids, field trips are the best days of the school year!
-I loved them as a student, and as a teacher, I loved watching my students' excitement as we boarded a bus or loaded up in vans to go do something different for a day.
-However, due to Covid, geographical restrictions, and cost, many parents and teachers find it difficult to make field trips happen.
-This is where virtual field trips come in to save the day!
-Virtual field trips give your students the chance to experience zoos, museums, farms, national parks, and even outer space from the comfort of their own classrooms; all you need is an internet connection!
-Try a virtual field trip from the list below and enjoy learning differently with your students!
+I loved them as a student and, as a teacher, I love watching my students’ excitement as we board a bus to explore life outside our 4 classroom walls for the day.
+However, due to geographical restrictions, and cost, many parents and teachers find it difficult to make field trips happen.
+This is where virtual field trips come in handy!
+Virtual tours give your students the chance to experience zoos, museums, farms, national parks, and even outer space from the comfort of their own classrooms; all you need is an internet connection!
+Peruse 49 options below to enjoy a new take on learning!

 1. Visit the Zoo